hlascelles/que-scheduler/README.md

   the way resque-scheduler would perform if it were taken down for some time.
 1. `every_event` - Every cron match will result in a job being scheduled.
 If multiple cron times go by during an extended period of downtime, then a job will be scheduled for every one missed on startup.
-This `schedule_type` should be used for daily batch jobs that need to know which day they are running a batch for.
+This `schedule_type` should be used for regular batch jobs that need to know which time they are running a batch for.
 The job will always be scheduled with an ISO8601 string of the cron that matched as the first argument.

+  An example would be an eventing DailyReportJob which summarises a day's sales.
+If no jobs run for a few days due to a technical failure, then on recovery a report would still be needed for each individual day. "schedule_type: every_event" would ensure this happens.

   This feature ensures that jobs which *must run* for a certain cron match will always eventually execute, even after a total system crash, or even a DB backup restore.

 ## Gem configuration